Quisisana: Payment methods

-In the United States customers paid for the meals by exchanging larger sums of money for change at a register without a number display, supposedly keeping diner's spending habits discreet.
-Whereas in Austria a system of tokens existed for the restaurant on Kärntner Straße (potentially alongside cash as well) with the inscription "Automaten Buffet, Quisisana" on the front face and "Centrale Wien-I, Kärtnerstr.
+In the United States, customers paid for the meals by exchanging larger sums of money for change at a register without a number display, supposedly keeping diner's spending habits discreet.
+In Austria, a system of tokens existed for the restaurant on Kärntner Straße (potentially alongside cash as well) with the inscription "Automaten Buffet, Quisisana" on the front face and "Centrale Wien-I, Kärtnerstr.
 57" on the back face, referring to No. 57, Kärtnerstraße, District 1, Vienna.

 There also exist tokens displaying an unknown illustration on the back face instead of writing, possibly suggesting these were used by different Quisisana automats.
 The original automat in Berlin supposedly exclusively used tokens as well.
-It still remains unknown whether this token system applied to other establishments in Europe, or whether it was reserved the automat buffets located in Germany and Austria.
+It still remains unknown whether this token system applied to other establishments in Europe, or whether it was reserved for the automat buffets located in Germany and Austria.